eKerney/geo-dev-resources/README.md

 ### Latest &amp; Greatest developments in geospatial technology for Engineers and Spatial Data Scientists
 A space to collaborate on new libraries and technologies mostly related to the python geospatial ecosystem
 Notebooks with working examples from each library or project
 Links to Libraries, Platforms &amp; People relvant to spatial tech
+Focus on FOSS4G and Open Source, though throwing in a few proprietary examples you might find of use

 This resource is open to contributions from all!
 Please feel free to make a PR and add anything interesting or something that was missed